 The Million Acre Challenge helps Maryland farmers build soil health, increase farm profitability, and improve water quality – while making farms resilient and active in the face of climate change.
 Our farmer-focused collaborative uses soil health science, economics, education, and incentives to achieve our mission: To grow one million acres of healthy soils in Maryland by 2030.

-In Year One, we built a solid foundation with farmers, consumers, service providers, and funders to share resources and spur action.
-In 2020, the Million Acre Challenge:
+In our first three years we built a solid foundation with farmers, consumers, service providers, and funders to share resources and spur action.
+To date, we have:

-- Engaged 30 Maryland farmers managing 4,000 acres in the Pasa farming Soil Health Benchmark Study
+- Enrolled over 50 Maryland farmers, managing more than 43,000 acres, as research collaborators in the Pasa Soil Health Benchmark Study

 - Convened our Business Case working group including Extension economists, farmers, and consultants to conduct and analyze research on the profitability of regenerative agriculture

 - Engaged over 500 farmers in soil health programming and peer-to-peer learning events

 - Positioned the coalition to advocate for farmer-driven statewide regenerative agriculture policy

 Our vision is enhanced soil and ecosystem health and increased farm profitability on at least one million agricultural acres in Maryland, with significant progress and partnerships in the Chesapeake region, by 2030.
 Learn more in our Three Year Report.

 JOURNEY TO SOIL HEALTH… WITH NAZIRAHK AMEN, PURPLE MOUNTAIN ORGANICS

 Born and raised in rural Louisiana, where his family grew produce and practiced animal husbandry on their land, Nazirahk began his professional career as an EMT and a medic in New Orleans.
 He later moved to Seattle to pursue a degree in alternative medicine and became a licensed naturopathic doctor and acupuncturist in Maryland.